jatin-k-agarwal/code_buddy/README.md

 # code_buddy

 If you find this project useful, please consider giving it a ⭐!
-Your support helps the project grow and reach more developers.
+Your support helps the project grow and reach more developer.

 [![GitHub stars](https://img.shields.io/github/stars/exodus-tola-mindCoder/code_buddy?style=social)](https://github.com/exodus-tola-mindCoder/code_buddy)